ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/soil_moisture.md

 ## The {func}`~pyrealm.pmodel.functions.calc_soilmstress_stocker` penalty factor

-This calculate an empirically derived penalty factor based on soil moisture ($\theta$) {cite:p}`Stocker:2018be,Stocker:2020dh` that captures the loss of gross primary productivity (GPP) resulting from soil moisture stress.
+This calculates an empirically derived penalty factor based on soil moisture ($\theta$) {cite:p}`Stocker:2018be,Stocker:2020dh` that captures the loss of gross primary productivity (GPP) resulting from soil moisture stress.